KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 # Python Fundamentals
 In this chapter, we will introduce you to the very basics of computer programming with Python.
-We will first see some basics that will make you understand how a Python program looks.
+We will first see some general notions that will make you understand how a Python program looks.
 Then we will go through how to write basic instructions for reading and writing inside a computer program.
 We will also explain the types